JoesphK/SampleArgoCDproject/README.md

 # SampleArgoCDproject

 A sample project for deploying **nginx** using **Argo CD** as a GitOps deployment demonstration.
-Ideal for testing validation with ARGOCD.
+Ideal for testing validation with ArgoCD.

 ---